Icinga/icinga2/doc/8-migration.md

 #### <a id="differences-1x-2-sample-configuration-itl"></a> Sample Configuration and ITL

-While Icinga 1.x ships sample configuration and templates spread in various object files Icinga 2 moves all templates into the Icinga Template Library (ITL) and includes that in the sample configuration.
+While Icinga 1.x ships sample configuration and templates spread in various object files, Icinga 2 moves all templates into the Icinga Template Library (ITL) and includes them in the sample configuration.

 Additional plugin check commands are shipped with Icinga 2 as well.